Im-Hal-9K/H9K-Raindrop-MCP/README.md

-# Raindrop.io MCP Server
+# H9K Raindrop MCP

-A Model Context Protocol (MCP) server for interacting with Raindrop.io bookmarks.
+A powerful Model Context Protocol (MCP) server for interacting with Raindrop.io bookmarks.
 This server exposes 14 comprehensive tools for managing your bookmarks, collections, and tags through the Raindrop.io API.

 ## Features